Labor and Delivery Nurse Job Description Template

 Template:

 Looking for an exciting new career opportunity?
-Here at [insert facility name here] we’re looking to hire a labor and delivery nurse with experience in high-risk pregnancy management in an acute-care hospital setting.
+Here at [insert facility name here] we’re looking to hire a labor and delivery nurse with experience in high-risk pregnancy management at an acute-care hospital.

-When you join [insert facility name here], you’ll be a part of incredible and life-changing experiences every day.
-Learn about our high-quality benefits, compensation and scheduling requirements below and apply to join our team.
+When you join [insert facility name here], you’ll be involved in incredible and life-changing experiences every day.
+Learn about our high-quality benefits, compensation, and scheduling requirements below and apply to join our team.

 Benefits